Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Scheduling Parallelizable Jobs in Regimes

+Intuitively, while class $i$ jobs use $\rho_i k$ servers on average, Lemma \ref{lem:shw:inelastic} suggests that it should be rare for the class $i$ jobs to use $\rho_i k + \log k$ servers.
+We will use Lemma \ref{lem:shw:inelastic} to show that $\E[\delta_i] \rightarrow 0$ and hence $\E[N_i]$ is at most $\theta_i$ as $k$ becomes large.
+We then apply Little's law to this bound to finish our proof.

-For our rate conservation argument, first note that $\delta_i$ does not change for small values of $N_i$.
+Formally, we will make a rate conservation argument using the Lyapunov function $V(x)=((n_i - \theta_i)^+)^2$ so that $V(X)=\delta_i^2$.
+Note that $\delta_i$ does not change for small values of $N_i$.
 If an arrival occurs when there are fewer than $\theta_i$ jobs, nothing changes.
 Similarly, unless there are strictly more than $\theta_i$ jobs, nothing changes on a departure either.
 This gives: